The Ultimate Kenyan Safari

 - Wireless Internet Access

 Originally build in the 1930s, Giraffe Manor is ideally located in south west Nairobi, just 20 minutes from Jomo Kenyatta International Airport.
 Situated in one of Nairobi’s most beautiful suburbs, this beautiful Manor House is located on 140 acres of pristine sanctuary land.
 Perfect for a quick stopover in the capital city, with an extra quirkiness to add to the convenience.
+What’s more, each guest’s stay directly benefits projects in some of the city’s poorest areas.
 This lovely Manor is home to eight endangered Rothschild giraffes that make daily visits to the house and politely ask guests for snacks!
 This up-close experience is remarkably enchanting and a great way to begin or finish your safari in Kenya.
 The opportunity to visit a handful of local attractions such as the Daphne Sheldrick Elephant Orphanage, Nyumbani Children’s Orphanage and the Karen Blixen museum (among others) are also available and a great way to explore Nairobi in more detail.
 The style of this boutique hotel is modelled on a Scottish hunting lodge with a modern touch.
 The main Manor house has just six en-suite luxury bedrooms, each with its own character and very tastefully decorated.
 Four brand new luxury bedrooms have just opened in the garden manor and allow for a different view of these pretty grounds.
 Each room is very comfortable, with subtle warm colours that give a very homely feel.
 Grand, four poster beds and large windows give an airy quality that allows you to simply relax and enjoy your time in Nairobi without the hustle and bustle of city life.
 Giraffe Manor is well known for the excellent cuisine offered, with meals taken in the wood panelled dining room overlooking the gardens.
 Breakfast is the most important part of your experience here, as this is when the Giraffe are their most inquisitive!

 - Eight rooms